acfoltzer/gitrev/README.md

 3. On a branch or tag but in a repository with packed refs: the hash is in `.git/packed-refs`

+These files are added as dependencies to modules that use `GitRev`, and so the module should be rebuilt automatically whenever these files change.

 These situations all arise under normal development workflows, but there might be further scenarios that cause problems.
 Let me know if you run into them!